praydog/uevr-docs/src/usage/overview.md

 ### For those with motion sickness

 Enable "Decoupled Pitch" under the VR options.
-This will stop the camera from rolling or moving vertically.
+This flattens the view rotation to keep the horizon level (removes roll), which can help reduce motion sickness.